 Hours: Daily 11 AM-7 PM

-Considering that Tony’s is located in SODO, across from T Mobile Field, it’s easy to see how it’s a popular spot.
+Considering that Tony’s is located in SODO, near many of our city’s other sports venues, it’s easy to see how it’s a popular spot.
 They also have 20 large-screen TVs and plenty of space to relish your eats and drinks while watching the game.

 Where: 1518 1st Ave S

 Hours: Monday-Thursday 11 AM-11 PM, Friday 11 AM-12 AM, Saturday 9 AM-12 AM, Sunday 9 AM-11 PM

 Capitol Hill’s gay sports bar Madison Pub is a great option for game-watching.
 You can expect multiple screens, a pool table, darts, a jukebox, and plenty of fun!

 The Westy prides itself on being a sports bar without the sports bar feel.
 You’ll find all the sports-watching amenities you need accompanied by a great eats and drinks menu with a selection of beer, cider, and whisky.